How Access to Affordable Transportation Leads to Better Health Outcomes for Older Adults

 Related Topics

-Additionally, older adults who aren’t able to secure rides to social events can feel isolated from their communities, which puts them at risk for depression and cognitive decline.
-In a 2019 study sponsored by rideshare company Lyft in which 150 older adults had free rides for three months, 90% of participants reported a better quality of life, while 66% said they saw a boost in social visits.2
+Our mental health also can suffer.
+When we can’t get around to visit friends and family, or to participate in community activities, we miss out on valuable relationships and connections.
+And social isolation puts us at risk for depression and cognitive decline.
+The good news?
+A study sponsored by rideshare company Lyft showed that access matters.
+Among 150 older adults who got free rides for three months, 90% reported a better quality of life.
+And 66% said they saw a boost in social visits.2

 - Fewer routes in rural and suburban areas